OsvaldN/APS360_Project/README.md

 A recent state of the art model for face generation is Nvidia’s StyleGan [3]; however, such a model requires computing power beyond the reach of an undergraduate student.
 The GAN structure can be mimicked however by adding a discriminator as a loss function for out VAE.
 Discriminator networks are used to increase the photo-realism of VAE output [4]; this is intuitive because a loss such as MSE will push a model to generate blurry outputs that have a low expected pixel-wise loss.
 Principal Component Analysis will be used to simplify the face generation process.
 It has already been used in a non-academic setting to create easy to modify generated faces [5].

 ### 4.0 Data Processing
 Data processing is relatively straight forward for this project as the online resources are abundant.
-We are going to use LFWcrop Face Dataset (Figure 2) for this project.
-One advantage of this dataset is all the images are preprocessed.
-All backgrounds are cropped off and all the images are of the same size, which saved us a lot of data processing efforts.
-Another advantage is that the image size is small, which will largely reduce the training complexity.
+We used the LFWcrop Face Dataset (Figure 2) for this project.
+One advantage of this dataset is that all the images are preprocessed, meaning all backgrounds are cropped off and all the images are of the same size.
+This saved us a lot of data processing efforts.
+Another advantage is the image size is small, which largely reduced the training complexity.

 <p align="center">
 <img src=/images/image2.png>